Security and Resilience in AI Systems

 Include metadata and versioning

 Never expose inference endpoints publicly without authentication.
-Use Private Endpoints and API Management for control and logging.
+Use Private Endpoints and API Management for control, logging, and throttling.

 Model and inference security